Emmanuel-Olam/lekzzytech/README.md

 - 👋 Hi, I’m @lekzzytech
-- 👀 I’m interested in website development using wordpress and mobile app development
+- 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning flutter,
+- 🌱 I’m currently learning blockchain,
-- 💞️ I’m looking to collaborate on e-commerce businesses
+- 💞️ I’m looking to collaborate on blockchain project
-- 📫 How to reach me: you can chat me up on whatsapp or ig @lekzzy_tech
+- 📫 How to reach me: you can chat me up on telegram @Lekzzyfirr

 <!---
 lekzzytech/lekzzytech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.